jupyter/nbconvert/docs/source/architecture.rst

 ``Exporter``\s often involves ``Preprocessor``\s, ``filters``, ``templates`` and ``Writer``\s.
 These classes and functions are described in greater detail below.

-Finally, one can apply a ``Postprocessing`` step after the writing has occurred.
+Finally, one can apply a ``Postprocessor`` after the writing has occurred.
 For example, it is common when converting to slides to start a webserver and open a browser window with the newly created document (``--to slides --post serve``).

 Classes